OpenNebula/docs/source/administration/virtualization/vcenterg.rst

    - Select the ESX host, Configuration tab and select Security Profile in the Software category.
    - In the Firewall section, select Edit.
 Enable GDB Server, then click OK.

-.. important:: OpenNebula will **NOT** modify any vCenter configuration or manage any existing Virtual Machine.
+.. important:: OpenNebula will **NOT** modify any vCenter configuration.

 Considerations & Limitations
 ============================